itu-p1203/itu-p1203/README.md

 If you use this software in your research, you must:

 1. Include the link to this repository
-2. Cite the following publication:
+2. Cite the following publications:

-   A. Raake, M.-N. Garcia, W. Robitza, P. List, S. Göring, and B. Feiten, “A bitstream-based, scalable video-quality model for HTTP adaptive streaming: ITU-T P.1203.1,” in Ninth International Conference on Quality of Multimedia Experience (QoMEX), (Erfurt), 2017.
+   Raake, A., Garcia, M.-N., Robitza, W., List, P., Goring, S., & Feiten, B. (2017).
+A bitstream-based, scalable video-quality model for HTTP adaptive streaming: ITU-T P.1203.1.
+In 2017 Ninth International Conference on Quality of Multimedia Experience (QoMEX).
+Erfurt

         @inproceedings{Raake2017,
         address = {Erfurt},